ToBiDi0410/iPixel-ESP32/README.md

 ---
 ## 📝 Todo
-* Arbitrary `setPixels` to draw a custom framebuffer
-* Support `sendText` for other matrices than 32x32
+* Support `sendText` for other matrices than 96x16
 * Device pairings (save devices instead of always using the mac)
 * Password or key-based protection
 * Connection improvements (faster connect? better disconnect handling?)